MJ Melendez Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 12th in the league.
+- The Rays pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.

-- The Rays' 3.54 team ERA ranks second across all MLB pitching staffs.
+- The Rays' 3.57 team ERA ranks second among all league pitching staffs.

-- The Rays give up the fifth-fewest home runs in baseball (75 total, one per game).
+- Rays pitchers combine to allow 76 home runs (one per game), the fifth-fewest in baseball.

-- His most recent appearance came on Saturday against the San Diego Padres, when the left-hander went 6 2/3 innings, surrendering one earned run while giving up three hits.
+- The right-hander last appeared on Saturday against the San Diego Padres, when he threw six innings, allowing two earned runs while giving up four hits.

+- In 13 games this season, the 29-year-old has put up a 3.26 ERA and 9 strikeouts per nine innings, while giving up a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.